-Properly manage your sales team by keeping them informed of what the marketing team is doing, and encourage collaboration between them.
+Properly manage your sales team by keeping them informed of what the sales and marketing team are doing, and encourage collaboration between them.
 Listen to the sales team’s feedback on your leads, and apply it as much as possible.
-Keep them in the loop with good communication tools that allow the marketing team to communicate the tone they should follow.
+Keep them in the loop with good communication tools that allow the marketing and sales teams to communicate the tone they should follow.

 6. Don’t forget your cold leads

-Even though leads go cold for many reasons, that doesn’t mean they’ll never convert.
+Even though leads go cold for many reasons, that doesn’t mean you should kick them out of your lead management software.
 In fact, according to Jim Obermayer, author of Managing Sales Leads: Turning Cold Prospects Into Hot Customers, 56% of leads who are looking to buy are still in the market within the next six months, and 35% remain in the market after a year of contacting them.

 Marylou Tyler, author of Predictable Prospecting, found these results in a great marketing campaign focused on cold leads.
 With a carefully designed campaign, Tyler’s marketing team engaged cold prospects by writing fun emails based on their information on them, getting opens, and luring them in with a free course (that would guide them into completing a purchase later).

 Within just five emails, they were able to increase their sign-up rate by close to 300%.